 In ancient Greek and Roman societies, not having a foreskin was considered improper, which is why foreskin restoration was practiced among Jews in Ancient Rome, a procedure known as epispasm.

 Why Do Men Restore Their Foreskin?

-As a man ages, the sensitivity of the penis gets lost and many have difficulty achieving orgasm due to insufficient stimulation.
+As a man ages, the sensitivity of the penis gets lost, and may have difficulty achieving orgasm due to insufficient stimulation.

-And this is where this simple fold of skin comes in to maintain that sensitivity.
+This is where this simple fold of the skin comes in to maintain that sensitivity.

 After the glans is covered, the penis stays moist, and that moistness may enhance sexual sensitivity.